Cardiovascular Disease 10-Year Risk Calculator

 Understanding Cardiovascular Risk Factors

-Cardiovascular disease develops over decades through atherosclerosis, so the purpose of a 10-year risk estimate is to place today's cholesterol, blood-pressure, smoking, and diabetes data into a broader prevention context.
+Cardiovascular disease develops over decades through atherosclerosis, so the purpose of a 10-year risk estimate is to place the cholesterol, blood-pressure, smoking, and diabetes values entered on the page into a broader prevention context.
 Age often drives the absolute percentage strongly, but the modifiable factors are the part most useful for planning prevention work.

 Why the Page Uses a Discussion Framing